Maxwell L. Anderson

-Maxwell L. Anderson (born May 1, 1956) is an American art historian, museum director, author, and non-profit executive, who currently serves as President of the Souls Grown Deep Foundation.
-Anderson served as director of the Indianapolis Museum of Art from 2006 to 2011 and the Dallas Museum of Art from 2011 to 2015.
+Maxwell L. Anderson (born May 1, 1956) is an American art historian, former museum administrator, and non-profit executive, who currently serves as President of the Souls Grown Deep Foundation.
+Anderson previously served as Alice Pratt Brown Director of the Whitney Museum of American Art from 1998 to 2003, director of the Indianapolis Museum of Art from 2006 to 2011, and director of Dallas Museum of Art from 2011 to 2015.

 Early life and education

 The son of Columbia University's Julian Clarence Levi Professor Quentin Anderson and grandson of the Pulitzer Prize-winning playwright Maxwell Anderson, he was born in 1956 in New York City and raised there, attending Collegiate School (New York) and graduating from The Dalton School.
 He received a B.A. from Dartmouth College in Hanover, New Hampshire in 1977 with highest distinction in Art History, and M.A.
 (1978) and Ph.D.
 (1981) degrees in the history of Art from Harvard University.

 Career

 Museums

-Anderson worked as a curatorial assistant at The Metropolitan Museum of Art and subsequently as assistant curator from 1981–87, and became director of the Michael C. Carlos Museum in Atlanta, Georgia (1987–1995).
+Anderson worked as a curatorial assistant at The Metropolitan Museum of Art and subsequently as assistant curator from 1981 to 1987, and became director of the Michael C. Carlos Museum in Atlanta, Georgia (1987–1995).

 While in Atlanta he inaugurated a series of loan projects highlighting unpublished treasures from the storerooms of some of the world's leading museums in London, Paris, Rome, Mexico City, and elsewhere, looking for alternatives to buying antiquities from the illicit trade, expanded the Museum with architect Michael Graves, and greatly enlarged the permanent collection.

 Anderson served as the director of Toronto's Art Gallery of Ontario from 1995 to 1998, where he led the creation of a national exhibition indemnity program, restituted five 17th-century Italian drawings to the Berlin State Museums, which had been looted during the Second World War, initiated the illustrated web-based publication of the museum's collections, made significant acquisitions of European and Canadian art, and organized numerous exhibitions including The Courtauld Collection, one of the Gallery's five best-attended exhibitions in its history.

 Anderson served as the Alice Pratt Brown Director of the Whitney Museum of American Art in New York City from 1998 to 2003.
 While at the Whitney, he initiated the first multinational art purchase, a work by Bill Viola today jointly owned by the Whitney Museum, the Pompidou, and the Tate, to cope with the large scale of many contemporary artworks in variable media, and created a seat for an artist on the Board of Trustees, with Chuck Close as its first incumbent.
 He established the Museum's first conservation program, introduced new media and architecture as collecting and programming areas, established an M.A. program in curatorial studies with Columbia University, and grew attendance to some 670,000 annually.
-In 2003, Anderson resigned from the Whitney over disagreements with Board leadership about the Museum's artistic direction, and became a Leadership Fellow at the Yale School of Management's Chief Executive Leadership Program, and subsequently joined a firm advising cultural institutions on planning and programming.
+In 2003, Anderson resigned from the Whitney over disagreements with Board leadership about the Museum's artistic direction, became a Leadership Fellow at the Yale School of Management's Chief Executive Leadership Program, and subsequently joined a firm advising cultural institutions on planning and programming.